-- 4.13 Community facilities (sometimes referred to as Community assets) provide for health and wellbeing, recreational and leisure and education and culture.
-They include community halls, libraries, museums, arts venues, post offices, public houses, and places of worship.
-They are key part of sustainable communities and contribute to their self-reliance. - 4.14 It is important that local communities are supported by a range of community facilities as they provide local employment opportunities, are a focal point for community life and can help reduce the need for people to travel long distances for essential goods and services.
+- 4.2.1 Community facilities (sometimes referred to as Community assets) provide for health and wellbeing, recreational and leisure and education and culture.
+They include community halls, libraries, museums, arts venues, post offices, public houses, places of worship, sports halls, health and fitness facilities and swimming pools.
+They are key part of sustainable communities and contribute to their self-reliance. - 4.2.2 It is important that local communities are supported by a range of community facilities as they provide local employment opportunities, are a focal point for community life and can help reduce the need for people to travel long distances for essential goods and services.